-Turn the handle as shown to either "bypass" or "flow" through the water heater.
+Turn the handle as shown to either "Bypass" or "Flow" through the water heater.

-Leave Water Heater Bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
+Leave bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
 Place in BYPASS position ONLY when using antifreeze solution in waterlines.